umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Media-Picker-3/index.md

 ### Image Crops

-Define local image croppings, Crop data is stored on the document in this property.
+Define local image croppings.
+Crop data is stored on the document in this property.
 This means it can differentiate between documents.

 ## Content Example